-Chamois cream is one of those things that’s a mystery to non-cyclists.
+Chamois cream and cycling is one of those things that’s a mystery to non-cyclists.
 It’s rare for other sports to rub something into that area and certainly not just for comfort.
 In some ways, it’s a traditional hangover from when the likes of Van Looy and Merckx raced.
-Until the late 1970s, chamois pads in shorts were made from some actual leather, only later becoming synthetic.
+Until the late 1970s, chamois pads in shorts were made from actual leather, only in later years did they become synthetic.
 Cycling being what it is though, perfect sitting comfort still hasn’t been attained.

 Why Use Chamois Cream?

 Simply put, cyclists wear chamois cream to prevent the chafing that can happen between sensitive areas and the bib shorts.
 Most creams are anti-bacterial too, helping to prevent any nasty bacteria from making the situation worse.
 The worst-case scenario is that a rider can end up with saddle sores or an abscess.
 On hotter rides where you sweat plenty, the chances of bad effects are increased.
 Now do that day after day and you can find yourself in trouble.
 Pro cyclists aren’t immune either, Ivan Basso had to retire from the 2013 Giro d’Italia because of a saddle sore.

-If you’ve ever finished a ride and felt a bit sore afterwards, chances are that some chamois cream could help alleviate that problem.
+If you’ve ever finished a ride and felt a bit sore afterwards, chances are that some good chamois cream could help alleviate that problem.

 How Chamois Cream Works